 Prepare products as described in the following pages.
-All products should be filled hot into sterile half-pint or pint canning jars, leaving 1⁄4-inch headspace.
+All products should be filled hot into sterile half-pint or pint canning jars, leaving 1⁄4 inch of head space.
 To sterilize empty jars, put them open side up on a rack in a boiling-water canner.
-Fill the canner and jars with hot (not boiling) water to 1 inch above top of jars.
-Boil jars 10 minutes.
-Remove and drain hot sterilized jars one at a time and fill with food.
+Fill the canner and jars with hot (not boiling) water to 1 inch above the top of the jars.
+Boil the jars 10 minutes.
+Remove and drain the hot, sterilized jars one at a time and fill with food.
 Food residue should be removed from the jar sealing edge with a clean, damp paper towel.
 New two-piece canning lids prepared according to manufacturer's directions should be applied.
-After screw bands are tightened, jars should be processed in a boiling water canner.
+After the screw bands are tightened, the jars should be processed in a boiling-water canner.

-To process in a boiling water canner, fill canner halfway with water and preheat to 180 F. Load sealed jars into the canner rack and lower with handles; or load one jar at a time with a jar lifter onto rack in canner.
-Add water if needed to a level of 1 inch above jars and add cover.
-When water boils vigorously, lower heat to maintain gentle boil, and process jars of the product for the recommended time.
+To process in a boiling-water canner, fill the canner halfway with water and preheat to 180 F. Load sealed jars into the canner rack and lower with handles or load one jar at a time with a jar lifter onto a rack in the canner.
+Add water if needed to a level of 1 inch above the jars and add the cover.
+When the water boils vigorously, lower the heat to maintain a gentle boil and process the jars of the product for the recommended time.